Twitter

 Gumtree

 The flipside of the convenience and variety of online marketplaces is the potential risk of scams.
-It's an unfortunate reality that snagging a deal could sometimes lead unsuspecting shoppers straight into the arms of scammers.
+It's an unfortunate reality that snagging a deal can sometimes lead unsuspecting shoppers straight into the arms of scammers.
+Marketplace scams are common for several reasons:

-3. The Lure of a Bargain - Scammers prey on the age-old human penchant for a good deal.
+• Bargain trap - Scammers prey on the age-old human penchant for a good deal.
 By dangling the carrot of unrealistically low prices, they manage to lure in countless unsuspecting victims.
-A disheartening statistic from 2022 revealed that Australians were defrauded of over eight million dollars through classified scams.
+While the amount of money lost to classified scams in Australia fell 8.5 percent, to $7.7 million in 2023, the number of reports to Scamwatch rose 8.3 percent to 11,352.

 Payments made with stolen credit cards

 Some buyers may use stolen credit card information to complete a purchase.
-While the payment might initially appear in your account, once the actual cardholder notices the fraudulent charge, they'll initiate a chargeback, leaving you without the item and the payment.
+While the payment might initially appear in your account, once the actual cardholder notices the fraudulent charge, they'll initiate a chargeback, leaving you short the item and the cash.

 If a buyer is overly insistent on using their shipping service and sends you a ready-to-use label, be cautious.
 These can sometimes be linked to hacked or stolen shipping accounts.